MicrosoftDocs/microsoft-salescopilot-docs/articles/create-new-record.md

 You can create a new record in your CRM from within the Copilot for Sales side pane.
 This is useful when you want to create a new record in your CRM without having to navigate to the CRM system.
 New record creation is supported for all record types that are added to Copilot for Sales by your administrator.

+> [!NOTE]
+> - Option to create a new record is available only when it is enabled by your administrator.
+> - CRM administrator can enable either inline creation or creation in CRM or both for a record type.

 ## Create a new record using the global option

 1. In the **Copilot for Sales** pane, select the **+** icon at the upper right corner.